Moral Relativism and the Search for Happiness

 2) Does the variety of methods lead to moral relativism?

 Methodological pluralism is neither a reason for moral relativism, nor a reason against it.
 The variety of methods simply enhances the capacity to check arguments on both sides.

 a) The cultural diversity of moral rules is a fact.

 None of these arguments excludes moral universalism.
 The normative force of reason restricts happiness at the cost of others and happiness at the cost of one’s own future self.

-I would like to thank Michael Hampe for the inspiring conversations in the context of this paper.
+I would like to thank Michael Hampe for his valuable comments and suggestions in the context of this paper.

 1. Annas, J. (1993), The morality of happiness.
 New York: Oxford University Press

 2. Ash Timothy Garton (2016), Free Speech: Ten Principles for a Connected World, Yale University Press